Jamie Dornan And Amelia Warner Not Affected By ‘Fifty Shades’ Actor’s Alleged Romance With Dakota Johnson

-Fans have aggressively shipped Jamie Dornan and Dakota Johnson after portraying Christian Grey and Anastasia Steele effectively in the Fifty Shades franchise.
-Talks of the co-stars taking their on-screen romance to off-screen have been spreading on the Internet like wildfire for quite awhile now.
-However, there is one big reason why it’s impossible for them to take things to the next level – the Fifty Shades trilogy actor is a married man.
+Fans have aggressively coupled up Jamie Dornan and Dakota Johnson after portraying Christian Grey and Anastasia Steele effectively in the Fifty Shades franchise.
+Talks of the co-stars taking their on-screen romance off-screen have been spreading on the internet like wildfire for quite awhile now.
+However, there is one big reason why it’s impossible for them to take things to the next level: the Fifty Shades trilogy actor is a married man.

 Fans of the erotic novel-turned-movie just can’t seem to separate work from real life.
 The convincing portrayal of Jamie Dornan and Dakota Johnson of their iconic roles in the Fifty Shades films led fans to believe that the pair may be hooking up behind the actor’s wife, Amelia Warner.